 You’ll need to spend some time researching which ones you need.
-You can choose to go direct to insurers like Axa.
-Or, to save time and hassle, you can try an online insurance broker like Simply Business that helps you decide which cover you need and sends you quotes online from lots of different insurance companies for you to pick from.
+You can choose to go direct to an insurer.
+Alternatively, to save time and hassle, you can try an online insurance broker like Simply Business.
+They can help you decide which cover you need and send you quotes online from lots of different insurance companies for you to pick from.

-You may also want to consider taking out life insurance which, depending on the policy you choose and amount you pay, can offer you income protection in the event you are unable to work due to illness or worse.
+You may also want to consider taking out life insurance.
+Depending on the policy you choose and the amount you pay, it can offer you income protection in the event you are unable to work due to illness or worse.
 It’s a version of death in service which is only offered to people who are employed designed to protect people who work for themselves instead.

 6. Understand Tax and VAT

-Setting up a business means it’s all down to you to work out what types of taxes you need to pay, how much you need to pay and if you have to register for VAT, unless you plan to hire an accountant who will guide you through all this.
+Setting up a business means it’s all down to you to work out what types of taxes you need to pay.
+You also have to consider how much you need to pay and if you have to register for VAT.
+This is unless you plan to hire an accountant who will guide you through all this.

-The types of taxes you’ll need to pay depends on your business structure and how much you earn but it’s important you understand exactly which ones you are liable for so you can set money aside for them and get your hourly rate and pricing right.
+The types of taxes you’ll need to pay depends on your business structure and how much you earn.
+Therefore, it’s important you understand exactly which ones you are liable for so you can set money aside for them and get your hourly rate and pricing right.